Many mortgages for over 60s do not feature on the leading comparison sites.

 Fixed-rate mortgages are standard, where the interest rate remains constant for a set period.
 This provides stability in monthly repayments, making it easier for borrowers to budget.
 Typically, these can range from two-year to ten-year fixed-rate periods, with some lenders offering longer terms.

 On the other hand, variable-rate mortgages have interest rates that can fluctuate during the initial deal period.
 These include tracker mortgages, where the rate is pegged above the Bank of England base rate and changes with it, and discount mortgages, which are set below the lender’s standard variable rate (SVR).
-While initial rates for variable deals can be lower than fixed rates, they carry the risk of rate increases, which can affect monthly repayments.
+While initial rates for variable deals can be lower than fixed rates, they carry the risk of rate increases, affecting monthly repayments.

 It’s also important to note that mortgage options for over 60s are not limited to standard residential mortgages.
 They also include retirement interest-only mortgages, where you pay only monthly interest, and the loan is typically repaid when you die, move into long-term care, or sell your home.
 Moreover, equity release products like lifetime mortgages and home reversion plans are available, although they have risks and implications.